← Back to projects

 RAG Factory as Dependency Injection Point

-rag_factory.py's build_opensearch_bedrock_rag() wires OpenSearchClient + BedrockEmbeddingsClient + BedrockLLMClient into a single RAG instance.
-The factory reads all infra config from environment variables, so the same code deploys to dev (basic auth, t3.small) and prod (SigV4, encrypted domain) without code changes.
+rag_factory.py's build_opensearch_bedrock_rag() wires OpenSearchClient, BedrockEmbeddingsClient, and BedrockLLMClient into one RAG instance.
+The factory reads all infrastructure config from environment variables.
+Same code deploys to dev (basic auth, t3.small) and prod (SigV4, encrypted domain) without a line changing.

 06